Live at Somerset House

-Live at Somerset House (also known as Mums & Dads of the World Be Patient With Your Children) is a concert film by Northern Irish–Scottish alternative rock band Snow Patrol.
+Live at Somerset House (also known as Mums & Dads of the World Be Patient With Your Children) is a concert film by Northern Irish alternative rock band Snow Patrol.
 Recorded on 8 August 2004 at the Somerset House in London, England, United Kingdom, the video was released on 23 November 2004 on DVD.

 The film features the songs "One Night Is Not Enough", "An Olive Grove Facing The Sea" and "Black & Blue" from their second album, When It's All Over We Still Have to Clear Up (2001), "You Are My Joy" (by The Reindeer Section, a side project spearheaded by Gary Lightbody), and the B-Side "Post Punk Progression".
 The remaining tracks are from the band's third album, Final Straw (2003).

 Also released was another edition of the DVD with bonus features.
 Bonus features on the DVD are a Japanese tour diary, music videos, and a U.S. tour film.